veropetit/PHYS633-F2024/Book/L04andL05-Polytropes/README.md

 For example, you can make equations for $P_o$, $\rho_o$, and $K$ that only depends on $M_\star$ and $R_\star$.

 Another example would be for stars with degenerate matter (we'll talk about this later in the course).
 In this case $K$ is known from statistical mechanics -- therefore if we pick the mass of the star, the radius, central pressure, and central density are all known.

+Micro-objectives:
+* I can explain how the expressions for $R_\star$, $P_o$, and $M_\star$ create a system of 3 equations and 5 unknowns.
+* I can use polytropic models to compare with the Sun’s density profile shape and central density value.

 > In the [textbooks](../textbooks.md):
 >